 Apart from the $(q;q)_\I$ factor, this reflects a freely generated ring with generators\footnote{A similar interpretation holds for the prefactor of the second line with $\omega_i$ replaced by $\tilde{\omega}_i$.}

 However, as we have seen above, $\mu_0$ is not a free generator, nor are $\omega_{\pm}$ together.
 It follows that the ${}_3\phi_2$ series multiplying the prefactor in the third expression encodes additional relations to compensate the overcounting.
 Indeed, one of the arguments of the ${}_3\phi_2$ series contains a factor of $t^2$, which is the index of the relation that relates $\mu_0^2=\mu_+\mu_-$.
-This should be viewed as the Macdonald generalization of the interpretation of the HL index in \eqref{eq:HL-index-su2-n4-2}.
+This may be viewed as the Macdonald generalization of the interpretation of the alternative expression for the HL index in \eqref{eq:HL-index-su2-n4-2}, although more work is needed to make this precise.
 Remarkably, the additional generators and relations are still efficiently encoded in terms of a single basic hypergeometric series.

-Concluding, our analysis above strongly suggests that the full Macdonald index can be accounted for by the (1/8 BPS truncation) of the $S_2$ multiplet.
-Given that these operators remain BPS at strong coupling, this shows how our expressions for the index represent the more minimalistic versions advertised in the Section \ref{sec:intro}, manifesting the strongly BPS coupled spectrum.
+Concluding, our analysis above suggests that the full Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory can be accounted for by the (1/8 BPS truncation) of the $S_2$ multiplet.
+Given that these operators are expected to remain BPS at strong coupling, this shows how our expressions for the index represent the more minimal versions advertised in Section \ref{sec:intro}, manifesting only the strongly coupled BPS spectrum.
 We will provide additional evidence in the next section, where we prove that a specialization of the index is fully accounted for by the $S_2$ multiplet.

 Our conclusion is consistent with various observations in the literature.
-For example, in the context of the VOA/SCFT correspondence, conjecture 3 of \cite{Beem:2013sza} states that the Macdonald (or Schur) sector of the $S_2$ multiplet fully constitutes the spectrum and generalizes this statement to $SU(N)$ gauge group.\footnote{See \cite{Beem:2017ooy,Bonetti:2018fqz,Beem:2019tfp,Bonetti:2025kan} for further progress and \cite{Bonetti:2016nma,Costello:2018zrm} for a proof at large $N$.} Additional evidence was recently provided in \cite{Chang:2023ywj}, motivated by the search for non-graviton operators in the Macdonald sector.
+For example, in the context of the VOA/SCFT correspondence, conjecture 3 of \cite{Beem:2013sza} states that the Macdonald (or Schur) truncation of the $S_2$ multiplet fully constitutes the BPS spectrum in this sector and generalizes the statement to $SU(N)$ gauge group as well.\footnote{See \cite{Beem:2017ooy,Bonetti:2018fqz,Beem:2019tfp,Bonetti:2025kan} for further progress and \cite{Bonetti:2016nma,Costello:2018zrm} for a proof at large $N$.} Additional evidence was recently provided in \cite{Chang:2023ywj}, motivated by the search for non-graviton operators in the Macdonald sector.
 Indeed, if the Macdonald index can be fully accounted for by the $S_2$ multiplet, this would all but prove the absence of non-graviton operators in the Macdonald sector.\footnote{It falls short of a full proof since there is the possibility that non-graviton operators cancel pairwise in the index.
 Perfect cancellation, however, seems unlikely.}